Optimal Sparse Regression Trees

 \section{Experiment: Execution Trace}

-\textbf{Collection and Setup:} We ran this experiment on 4 datasets \textit{(airfoil, airquality, optical, insurance)} only for \ourmethod.
-We used two configuration: $(d=4, \lambda = 0.05)$ and $(d= 7, \lambda = 0.001)$.
+Recall that OSRT keeps tracking the lower and upper bound of root problem objective, and optimal trees are found when two bounds converge. \textbf{Collection and Setup:} We ran this experiment on 4 datasets \textit{(airfoil, airquality, optical, insurance)} only for \ourmethod.
+We used two configurations: $(d=4, \lambda = 0.05)$ and $(d= 7, \lambda = 0.001)$.
 For each combination of dataset and configuration, we ran \ourmethod{} and recorded the lower and upper bounds of the objective score during the algorithm execution.
 We set the time limit as 30 minutes in this experiment.

 \textbf{Results:} Figure \ref{fig:trace} shows the optimality gap of the objective score during execution of our method.
-If our method does not reach optimality (e.g., \textit{optical}) before the time limit, we can still gain insight by examining the difference between the current best objective and the current lower bound while IAI and Evtree do not provide such information.
+If our method does not reach optimality (e.g., the \textit{optical} dataset) before the time limit, we can still gain insight by examining the difference between the current best objective and the current lower bound while IAI and Evtree do not provide such information.